LogicalFellaC/medicare_anomaly_detection/medicare_detection/medicare_anomaly_detection.md

 Score calculation steps:

--   Apply `ldbod` to the nested dataset for each `HCPCS_CODE`
+-   Apply `ldbod` to the nested dataset for each `HCPCS_CODE`.
--   The `k` parameter passed to `ldbod` should depend on the number of datapoints in each of these nested datasets.
+-   The `k` parameter passed to `ldbod` should be adjusted based on the number of datapoints in each of these nested datasets.
 -   `NPI` should not be passed on to the `ldbod`.
--   All 4 available methods (LOF, LDF, RKOF, LPDF) are used to comput the outlier scores (default).
+-   All 4 available methods (LOF, LDF, RKOF, and LPDF) are used to comput the outlier scores (default).
--   The computed scores (a total of 9) are attached to the original nested datasets.
+-   The a total of 9 different scores are computed and added to each original nested dataset.

 ``` r
 apply_ldbod <- function(df) {